Required Best Practices

 Form 990

-The board, or audit committee, must review the nonprofit’s Form 990 tax return each year before submission.
+The board, or audit committee, must review the nonprofit’s Form 990 tax return before submission.

-A nonprofit with $1 million or more in annual revenue must have an independent audit and should establish an audit committee with financially literate membership.
+A nonprofit with $2 million or more in annual revenue must have an independent annual audit and should establish an audit committee with financially literate membership.

 Conflict of Interest

-The nonprofit must adopt a strict conflict of interest statement that the staff and board annually review and sign.
+The nonprofit must adopt a strict conflict of interest policy that includes annual disclosure by staff and board.

 CEO Compensation